Ajirola/DRUG-RESISTANT-TUBERCULOSIS-DR-TB-FORECASTING-AND-ANALYSIS-/README.md

 Despite efforts to control TB, **drug resistance** remains a serious public health issue.
 A substantial gap exists between diagnosed DR-TB cases and those enrolled in treatment.
 This project uses time series analysis to quantify this issue and project future burdens.

 ## PROBLEM STATEMENT
-Over 13 years, the number of diagnosed DR-TB cases has increased drastically, but a treatment gap persists â€” meaning **many diagnosed patients are not receiving care**, which could fuel further spread and resistance.
+Over 13 years, the number of diagnosed DR-TB cases has increased drastically, but a treatment gap persists meaning **many diagnosed patients are not receiving care**, which could fuel further spread and resistance.

 ## 🎯 OBJECTIVE